rndm-com/rndm-render/readme.md

 ```

 Clearly this is a very simple example of generating the view directly from a text object.
-However, faily comprehensive and complex renderers can be created to encompass all kinds of components and solutions for your project.
+However, fairly comprehensive and complex renderers can be created to encompass all kinds of components and solutions for your project.

 ### Components

-Components are prebuilt visual elements that can be accessed via keys.
+Components are pre-built visual elements that can be accessed via keys.
 Like the renderer above, you are able to assign these into the render too, using the 'use' method.

 **Example**